 - Medical bills

-- Surgery and other medical treatment costs
+- Surgery and other medical treatments

 - Rehabilitation fees and procedures

-- Nursing home care costs
+- Nursing home care

 - Lost income during the incident